creme332/my-odin-projects/battleship/README.md

 ```

 # To-do
-- [ ] add warship photo to website : https://www.pngegg.com/en/png-bplxp
+- [ ] dragstart EV does not work on first try
-- [ ] refactor board.js
+- [ ] add instructions on how to play to website
-- [ ] dragstart does not work on first try
+- [ ] add tests for `model.js`
-- [ ] create a function to randomise ship placement
+- [ ] add ai
-- [ ] make drag and drop work on touch screen
+- [ ] add method for restarting game.
 - [ ] implement multiplayer
-- [ ] add ai
+- [ ] make drag and drop work on touch screen